Algona Community School District

 Algona Community School District is a rural public school district headquartered in Algona, Iowa.

-The district, mostly in Kossuth County, has small sections in Hancock and Winnebago counties.
-It serves Algona, Burt, Titonka, and Whittemore.
+The district, mostly in Kossuth County, has small sections in Hancock, Humboldt, and Winnebago counties.
+It serves Algona, Burt, Corwith, Lu Verne, Titonka, Wesley, and Whittemore.

 History

 On July 1, 2001, the Burt Community School District consolidated into the Algona district.
 On July 1, 2014, the Titonka Consolidated School District consolidated into the Algona district.
 The Algona district, which took control of the Titonka school building, was scheduled to sell it to the Titonka city government on January 12, 2015.
 On July 1, 2015, the Corwith–Wesley Community School District dissolved, with a portion of the district being reassigned to the Algona district.
 Most of Corwith–Wesley's secondary students were scheduled to go to Algona schools.

 Starting in 2015, the Lu Verne Community School District began to send its secondary students to Algona schools as part of a new grade-sharing arrangement.

+In September 2022, voters in Lu Verne CSD approved being taken over by Algona CSD, with 121 in favor and 45 against; additionally, voters in Algona CSD voted to take in Lu Verne CSD with 349 in favor and 9 against.

+On July 1, 2023, Lu Verne CSD merged into Algona CSD.